Africa Cup of Nations 2025 Final: predictions and latest odds

 In qualifying, the Super Eagles were not that convincing.
 They were awarded one win by default and were only victorious in two of their other five matches.
 They failed to beat Rwanda either at home or away—matches which they would have expected to win.

-Nigeria also failed to qualify automatically for the World Cup after finishing second in their qualifying group, one point behind South Africa.
-Although they only lost once, five draws from 10 matches consigned Nigeria to a place in the play-off round.
+Nigeria also failed to qualify for the 2026 World Cup after they could only finish second in their qualifying group, one point behind South Africa.
+Although they only lost once, five draws from 10 matches consigned Nigeria to a place in the play-off round, in which they lost on penalties against DR Congo in the final of the CAF second round.

-Amongst the notable players that are likely to feature for Nigeria: Ademola Lookman (Atalanta), Kelechi Iheanacho (Celtic), Victor Osimhen (Galatasaray), Samuel Chukwueze (Fulham), Victor Boniface (Werder Bremen), Alex Iwobi (Fulham), William Troost-Ekong (Al-Kholood), Wilfred Ndidi (Beşiktaş), Ola Aina (Nottingham Forest), Tolu Arokodare (Wolverhampton Wanderers).
+Amongst the notable players that are likely to feature for Nigeria: Ademola Lookman (Atalanta), Victor Osimhen (Galatasaray), Samuel Chukwueze (Fulham), Alex Iwobi (Fulham), Wilfred Ndidi (Beşiktaş), Frank Onyeka (Brentford), Calvin Bassey (Fulham), Chidozie Awaziem (Nantes).

 Prediction: Nigeria look to have plenty of attacking options within their ranks and, with the pool of players they can call on from the top European leagues, they should feature prominently again.